 Public demonstration site

-These demonstration tests are not tailored tests and do not include branching between testlets; however, example branching messages are included for familiarisation.
-Branching messages (PDF 2 MB) between testlets advise students whether they may go back to previous testlets to change their answers, or not.
-This will not affect their branching but will affect their final score.
+While these demonstration tests are not tailored tests, example branching messages are included for familiarisation.
+Branching messages (PDF 344 KB) advise students whether they may go back to previous testlets to change their answers, or not.

 To try the demonstration tests, use the buttons below to choose a year level and then a NAPLAN domain: writing, reading, conventions of language (spelling, grammar and punctuation) or numeracy.
 Please note that answers are not provided.
 As all Year 3 students complete the writing test on paper, there is no Year 3 writing demonstration test.

 For all online tests, once ‘finish’ is selected or time has run out, the student’s responses will be submitted and will no longer be able to be viewed.

 There is now a narrative task and a persuasive task for students to practise.
 Only one of these tasks will be tested each year, and this will be revealed on the day of the assessment.